SkooveLearn PianoDownload on the App Store

 Melodic minor scale intervallic construction

-Since the melodic minor scale is basically a major scale with a flat third scale degree, we will have a nearly identical interval pattern, with a single exception.
-Can you figure out the interval pattern for the melodic minor scale based on this information?
+Since the melodic minor piano scale is basically a major scale with a flat third scale degree, we will have a nearly identical interval pattern, with a lowered third degree.

 The interval pattern for the melodic minor scale is:

-You could also analyze the intervals inside of the scale in this manner:
+You can also analyze the intervals from the root of a melodic minor scale in this manner:

 A melodic minor